I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Finally, the San Telmo Museum concludes with The Challenges of Our Society.
 This audiovisual presentation covers sustainability, equality, and human rights.
 The exhibit connects the evolving past with the modern day, presented in a format that can be updated to show ongoing societal change.

 The San Telmo Museum has a little bit of everything.
-It combines history, art, architecture, & sociology to preserve & teach the ongoing evolution of Basque Country.
+It combines history, art, architecture, & sociology to preserve & teach the ongoing evolution of the Basque Country.

 Here are some great San Sebastian tours & other things to see & do in the city.